-The application period will run from December 7-14, and you will be notified of your registration status no later than December 19.
+The application period will run until April 9, 2018, and you will be notified of your registration status no later than April 20th.
 We will keep a waiting list in case of cancellation or additional availability.

-Once your spot is confirmed, a $600 payment can be made by credit card or check, but must be received by January6.
-If we have not received your payment by this time, your spot will be offered to those on the waitlist.
+Once your spot is confirmed, a $600 payment can be made by credit card or check, but must be received by April 30, 2018.
+If we have not received your payment by this time, your spot will be released to the waitlist.

 Campers will be responsible for transportation to and from Greensboro, though we can help arrange for ride-sharing.
 We are 1.25 hours from the Burlington airport, 3.25 hours from Boston Logan, and about 2.25 hours from both the Manchester, NH and Montreal airports.

 APPLICATIONS ACCEPTED NOW FOR FALL AND BEYOND